levischult/genai_paperpresentation/README.md

 ## Impacts
 - This work has introduced MLWP as a capable tool for decisionmakers globally.
 While NWP is still greatly needed, MLWP models such as these can provide rapid cross validation and data to stakeholders around extreme weather events and day-to-day weather.
 - One author on both (Ferran Alet) has spoken about how this work has alerted European weather prediction agencies to the power of MLWP and are now investing in GPU infrastructure for this purpose
+- Authors provide ample results from evaluating the accuracy of ensembles (are distributions over/under spread?)
 - Demonstrates the capabilities of Graph Transformer Models

 ## Code Demonstration